Once you try snickerdoodles, there is no going back. But you know what is even better?! Caramilk stuffed snickerdoodles!

 - In another small bowl, combine the granulated sugar and cinnamon.
 Measure out 1 tablespoon-sized portions of dough, flatten out the best you can, add 1 Caramilk piece into the middle, fold over dough and roll into a ball.
 Roll in the sugar mixture.
 Be generous and coat entirely!
 Repeat until no dough remains!

-- *Note: You may have to manipulate the dough a bit to fit around the chocolate pieces, but do not worry, it works!
+The cookie dough may get soft on you as you stuff the little rounds.
+Just pop them into the fridge to firm up a bit before baking.
+You may have to manipulate the dough a bit to fit around the chocolate pieces, but do not worry, it works!

 Even with all the Christmas shopping and wrapping out of the way, I still feel panicked!
 I have my holiday recipes planned out for the rest of the month, but there is just the matter of creating them and sharing everything with my readers...